abby1635/CS30/Objective Processing-Java/Many Ball/README.md

 Solution: this is very similar to the full solution of the "Moving Ball"

-Unfinished
-- add Canvas Checker
-- add start and stop button
-- add way for instance not to need to pass variables before size, need array (students will not know this)
-  - all variables assignments are calculated from size (), and passed into the class

 ## Adding an Array
+Note: this program is using a variable, "how many stars to draw" coming from the Object
+- but it could come from another program or a sensor, etc.

+Problem Situation: Object is created before size() is communicated with display
+- include a way to create an instance before size, then create the ball on the screen

+Using Static Variables
+- static can be referenced
+- does not need garbage collection
+- variable does not belong to any single instance
+- "no single star determines the max radius of all stars, or the total number of star instances there are"

 # Original Star Problem Set